thaddeusmt/thaddeusmt.github.com/source/_posts/2013-01-07-deploying-code-with-git.markdown

 description: A couple of ways to deploy code via Git to a remote server.
 ---

-This past year I finally committed to using Git.
-One of the benefits I was looking forward to was using it's distributed architecture for easy-peasy remote code deployment to multiple remote environments.
-It has indeed been a wonderful change which has made my life much easier, so I thought I would write up a quick blog post about it.
+This past year I finally committed (heh) to using Git.
+One of the reasons was using it's distributed architecture for easy-peasy remote code deployment to multiple remote environments.
+It has been a wonderful change which has made my life much easier, so I thought I would write up a  blog post about it.

-First let me just say that deploying with any kind of version control system (VCS) is a nice step up from deploying with an old school file transfer (usually over FTP).
+First let me just say that deploying with any kind of version control system (VCS) is a nice step up from deploying with an old school file transfer (e.g. FTP).
 Here are couple of reasons why deploying with Git is nice:

  1. Fast, differential file transfer (only updates modified files)
  2. Easy to rollback to previous code